vipyrsec/dragonfly-client-rs/README.md

 ## Set up
 This section goes over how to set up a client instance locally and via Docker.

+**Please refer to the "Environment variables" section towards the bottom of this page for information on what environment variables are necessary**

 ### Local

 Requirements